FPE Awards Three UL Fellowships

 news story image

-Grayson Bellamy, Thomas DiPietro and Rebekah Schrader are the 2022/2023 recipients of the UL Fellowship with UL's Fire Safety Research Institute (FSRI).
+Grayson Bellamy and Thomas DiPietro are the 2022/2023 recipients of the UL Fellowship with UL's Fire Safety Research Institute (FSRI).
 The trio will contribute to research at UL FSRI, while pursuing their degrees at the University of Maryland.

 UL's FSRI researches fire dynamics in contemporary environments to ensure victim and firefighter survival and safety.
 The fellowship, established in 2017, supports at least one FPE graduate research assistant each year, and will be renewed provided the fellow(s) remain(s) in good academic standing.